-Course Code PUB HLTH 4091 Course Knowing What Works - Evaluation for Public Health Coordinating Unit Public Health Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Incompatible PUB HLTH 3123 Restrictions Available only to students enrolled in BHlthMedSc(Hons) Course Description In the era of evidence-based practice and policy in healthcare, everyone needs evidence on how well an intervention works and whether it provides value for money to inform funding decisions.
+Course Code PUB HLTH 4091 Course Knowing What Works - Evaluation for Public Health Coordinating Unit Public Health Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Incompatible PUB HLTH 3123 Restrictions Only available to students enrolled in HHlth and HHMSc Course Description In the era of evidence-based practice and policy in healthcare, everyone needs evidence on how well an intervention 'works' and whether it provides 'value for money' to inform funding decisions.
 Evaluation is a tool to provide such information: measuring the success of the intervention in achieving its intended outcomes, determining its value, and providing information on how to improve the intervention to attain even greater success.

 Course Learning Outcomes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge

 - informed and infused by cutting edge research, scaffolded throughout their program of studies

 - acquired from personal interaction with research active educators, from year 1